tmehta12/LIFE748-Git-workshop/2_Initialising_local_repository.md

 # Chapter 2.
 Initialising an empty local repository

 ## Learning Outcomes
-> - How to initialise a local repository.
+> - Initialising a local repository.
-> - How to check the status of the local repository.
+> - Examine the status of the local repository.

 ## 2.1 Initialise an empty git repo
 Now that we've made a workspace directory, we need to initialise an empty git repository: